JoshuaWhitfield/FunctionalProgramming/README.md

     Afterword
   </h1>

-  Feel free to clone this repository and interact with the different functions in the **Global-Functions** directory.
+  Feel free to clone this repository and interact with the different functions in the **Global-Functions** directory. <br />
-  If you feel up to the task, try completing these challenging excercises:
+  If you feel up to the task, try completing these challenging excercises: <br />

   **Easy:**
   - Iterate through strings using the **For** function. (**FOR**.cjs)

   **Medium:**

-  - Make it possible to **break** out of the recursive loop from inside of the user's defined anonymous function by utilizing the Node State.
+  - Make it possible to **break** out of the recursive loop <br />
+    from inside of the user's defined anonymous function <br />
+    by utilizing the Node State. <br />

   - Make it possible to reverse iterate.
-For extra credit, make the reverse iteration abide by Interval edge that describes the interval size of each iteration cycle.
+For extra credit, <br />
+    make the reverse iteration abide by Interval edge that <br />
+    describes the interval size of each iteration cycle. <br />

   **Hard:**

-  - Make it possible to **continue** by utilizing the Node State, effectively skipping the iteration cycle where it is used.
+  - Make it possible to **continue** by utilizing the Node State, <br />
+    effectively skipping the iteration cycle where it is used. <br />